History of Asia: Prehistory

 Some henges at Göbekli Tepe in Turkey were erected as far back as 9600 BC, predating those of Stonehenge, by over seven millennia.

 A report by archaeologist Rakesh Tewari on Lahuradewa, India shows new C14 datings that range between 9000 and 8000 BC associated with rice, making Lahuradewa the earliest Neolithic site in entire South Asia.
 Settled life emerged on the subcontinent in the western margins of the Indus River alluvium approximately 9,000 years ago, evolving gradually into the Indus Valley Civilisation of the third millennium BC.

-Göbekli Tepe is a Neolithic site in the Southeastern Anatolia Region of Turkey.
+Göbekli Tepe is a Neolithic site in the Anatolia of Turkey.
 Dated to the Pre-Pottery Neolithic, between c.
 9500 and 8000 BC, the site comprises a number of large circular structures supported by massive stone pillars – the world's oldest known megaliths.

 The prehistoric Beifudi site near Yixian in Hebei Province, China, contains relics of a culture contemporaneous with the Cishan and Xinglongwa cultures of about 8000–7000 BC, Neolithic cultures east of the Taihang Mountains, filling in an archaeological gap between the two Northern Chinese cultures.
 The total excavated area is more than 1,200 square meters and the collection of Neolithic findings at the site consists of two phases.

-Around 5500 BC the Halafian culture appeared in Lebanon, Israel, Syria, Anatolia, and northern Mesopotamia, based upon dryland agriculture.
+Around 5500 BC the Halafian culture appeared in the modern-day countries of Lebanon, Israel, Syria, Anatolia, and northern Mesopotamia, based upon dryland agriculture.

 In southern Mesopotamia were the alluvial plains of Sumer and Elam.
 Since there was little rainfall, irrigation systems were necessary.
 The Ubaid culture flourished from 5500 BC.